Appearance

 Intelligent splitting on semantic boundaries (paragraphs → sentences → words).
 Best for structured documents like markdown or documentation.

-import { RecursiveChunker } from '@agentionai/agents';
+import { RecursiveChunker } from '@agentionai/agents/core';

 const chunker = new RecursiveChunker({